clux/logule/Readme.md

 log.warn('works').info('suppressed').error('works').debug('suppressed');
 ````

+Once a method has been suppressed, it cannot be unsuppressed.
+If you want temporary suppression, use a `.sub()`.
 #### Simple Function way
-A debug module will only need `log.debug`.
-You can `.get('debug')` on an instance to return the correctly bound instance method to pass down.
+A debug module might only need `log.debug`.
+You can save typing by calling `.get('debug')` on an instance to return the correctly bound instance method to pass down.

 ````javascript
 var dbg = log.get('debug');